ibexa/documentation-developer/docs/api/public_php_api_creating_content.md

 ### Creating an image

 Image Field Type requires providing an instance of its Value type to the [`ContentStruct::setField`](https://github.com/ezsystems/ezpublish-kernel/blob/v7.5.3/eZ/Publish/API/Repository/Values/Content/ContentStruct.php#L31) method.
-Therefore, to create a Content item of the Image type (or any other Content Type with an `image` Field Type), the `ContentCreateStruct` is slightly more complex then in the previous example:
+Therefore, when creating a Content item of the Image type (or any other Content Type with an `image` Field Type), the `ContentCreateStruct` is slightly more complex than in the previous example:

 ``` php
 $file = '/path/to/image.png';